manuxi/SuluContentTypesBundle/README.md

 - Counters with default values

 ### 2. 🎨 ColorSelect
-Select field with color preview.
+Select field with color preview using Sulu's icon font.
 Perfect for Bootstrap color classes or any color-coded options.

 **Use Cases:**
 - Button colors